symfony/symfony-docs/service_container.rst

 .. sidebar:: Automatic Service Loading in services.yaml

-    The documentation assumes you're using the following service configuration:
+    The documentation assumes you're using the following service configuration, which is the default config for a new project:

     .. configuration-block::